- Extradition Institute

 - Venezuela

-Although these countries have legal mechanisms for extradition in place, they often choose not to carry out extradition due to political, humanitarian, or legal considerations.
+Although these countries have the legal procedures and mechanisms for extradition in place, they often choose not to carry out extradition due to political, humanitarian, national security agencies, or legal considerations. considerations.

-However, it’s important to understand that some countries, such as the United States, have such strong diplomatic relations with the majority of countries that obtaining permission to extradite criminals from countries without an extradition treaty is not a significant problem for them.
+However, it’s important to understand that some nations, such as countries without an extradition treaty with us, even such countries as the United States, have such strong diplomatic relations with the majority of countries that obtaining permission to extradite criminals from countries without an extradition treaty with us is not a significant problem for them.

 Europe